Representing Victims of Legal Malpractice in Florida

 - Missing filing deadlines

-- Failing to bring a claim within the statute of limitations
+- Failing to bring a case within the statute of limitations

 - Mishandling funds, overbilling, improper interest charges or theft